-The Tennessee School Boards Association recognizes the significance and importance of public education to the future of our local communities, state and nation.
+The Tennessee School Boards Association’s Position Statements outline the priorities and views of the Association.
+These statements guide TSBA in its initiatives and legislative actions.
+TSBA recognizes the significance and importance of public education to the future of our local communities, state and nation.
 Local boards of education are unified in providing Tennessee’s children with an exceptional education using all available resources.
 TSBA believes that improvement of student achievement is the most significant task of the school district and affirms a commitment to the improvement of student learning.
-The association acknowledges the challenges that public schools face as well as the need for continued improvement, and its member boards of education are dedicated toward reaching the goal of every child achieving his or her highest potential.
+The Association acknowledges the challenges that public schools face as well as the need for continued improvement, and its member boards of education are dedicated toward reaching the goal of every child achieving his or her highest potential.

 I. CONTROL AND SUPPORT OF PUBLIC EDUCATION